wdblair/ATS-Postiats/contrib/avr/README.md

 to replace avr-libc but for now it uses some of its features.

-An AVR application consists of two functions, application setup and an event handler.
+An AVR application in ATS consists of two functions, application setup and an event handler.
 Setup allows you to initialize parts of the device you plan to use, while the event handler is called within a loop that never terminates.